Have you ever wished you could have an adorable fluffy sidekick who doubled as a bodyguard, business partner and potential main course?

 The most common type of modern guinea fowl is the helmeted guinea fowl.
 Another fact a lot of people don’t know is that guinea fowl share a genetic link to partridges, pheasants, quail, grouse, turkey and of course, chicken.
 All belong to the Galliformes.

 Being an African native, guinea fowl tend to do best in warmer climates.
 Domestically, guinea fowl are most frequently found in the southern and central regions of the country.

 Breed Standard and Appearance

-According to Poultry Hub, there are three main common types: pearl, lavender and white.
+According to Poultry Hub, there are three main types: pearl, lavender, and white.

-Guinea fowl are similar in size to an adult chicken.
+Guinea fowl are similar in size to adult chickens.
 The most popular type is the pearl because they have the most decorative feathers.
 Guinea fowl feathers are prized for decorative uses.

 Overall, the guinea fowl is a sleek, trim, athletic bird with a mostly bare head (hence the nickname of one type, the “vulturine”).
 They are hardy and strong and can easily jump and fly.